dwpitz/Tot-Tasker/README.md

 	* Add children and partner(s) (admins) to the site.
 	* See Tots current tasks/progress towards task goals on the main dashboard.
 	* Assign New Tasks To Tots via the Task Adder
-	* Set the number of instances a Tot must complete said Task To Achieve A Goal.
+	* Set the number of instances a Tot must complete said Task to achieve a goal.
 	* Set a reward for the Tot upon meeting their goal.
 	* Edit A Task's overall goal or reward.
-	* Reset the Goal to 0 at the Parent's discretion (i.e. - child forgot to make bed.) if goal was not met.
+	* Edit Tot's progress or reset the Goal to 0 at the Parent's discretion (i.e. - child forgot to make bed.) if goal was not met.
-	* Set A Speed Challenge where Tots need to complete a single, specific task in a set amount of time for a bonus points towards the task of their choice.
+	* Set A Speed Challenge where Tots need to complete a single, specific task in a set amount of time for bonus points towards the task of their choice.
-	* Reset The family scoreboard
+	* Reset The family scoreboard - end of the week, end of the month, whenever!

 * In Tot Mode, Users Can Show Tots:
 	* Their Tasks